csinva/csinva.github.io/_notes/neuro/comp_neuro.md

 - learning rule is basically expectation over data - expectation over model
   - could use wake-sleep algorithm
   - during day, calculate expectation over data via Hebbian learning (in Hopfield net this would store minima)
-  - during night, would run anit hebbian by doing random walk over network (in Hopfield ne this would remove spurious local minima)
+  - during night, would run anti-hebbian by doing random walk over network (in Hopfield net this would remove spurious local minima)
-- learn via gibs sampling (prob for one node conditioned on others is sigmoid)
+- learn via gibbs sampling (prob for one node conditioned on others is sigmoid)
 - can add hidden units to allow for learning higher-order interactions (not just pairwise)
   - restricted boltzmann machine: no connections between "visible" units and no connections between "hidden units"
   - computationally easier (sampling is independent) but less rich